JetBrains/kotlin/INTEROP.md

 the lambda instead of a function reference.
 The function or lambda must not capture any values.

-Note that some function types are not supported currently.
-For example, it is not possible to get a pointer to a function that receives or returns structs by value.

 If the callback doesn't run in the main thread, it is mandatory to init the _Kotlin/Native_ runtime by calling `kotlin.native.initRuntimeIfNeeded()`.